 The SLEEP command places the device into power-down mode.
 When the SLEEP command is issued, the device completes the current conversion and then goes into power-down mode.
-Note that this command does not automatically power down the internal voltage reference; see the VREFCON bits in MUX1 for each device for further details.
+Note that this command does not automatically power down the internal voltage reference; see the VREFCON bits in the MUX1 section for each device for further details.